Sunday, January 29, 2017

 As we are at the mid-point of Believe, we saw last week that we as Christians should be totally surrendered to Christ and His Cross.
 After all, since He gave His all to us, in order that we should have all that He has, how can we do less?

 But what does that look like in the lives of Christians?
 All Christians are under an obligation to do what Jesus prayed in his model prayer, “Thy Kingdom come, Thy will be done on earth as it is in heaven.”
 Many have often wondered why the Bible does not speak more about heaven and the afterlife.
-The reality is that Christ and the Bible speaks much more about bringing heave to earth more than bringing humanity to heaven!
+The reality is that Christ and the Bible speaks much more about bringing heaven to earth more than bringing humanity to heaven!

 Read Luke 10:9-11; Matthew 5:13-16,43-48; 22:36-40; 25:35; Mark 1:29-34; 2:3ff.; 10:21; Luke 4:18-21; 10:27-37; 20:25; John 15:12; 17:15*